mvenouziou/Project_Style_Transfer/README.md

 # Project_Style_Transfer
 Implementation of Neural Style Transfer in Tensorflow

 This app takes a 'content' image and adapts it with texture elements from a second image.

+- Try my web app implementation at www.communicatemission.com/ml-projects#style_transfer.

-It is coded in Tensorflow / Python based on techniques from DeepLearning.ai specialization on Coursera and the Tensorflow / Keras documentation.
+The image model has been coded utilizing techniques from DeepLearning.ai specialization on Coursera (www.coursera.org/learn/nlp-sequence-models) and the Tensorflow style transfer documentation (www.tensorflow.org/tutorials/generative/style_transfer).
+The web app is built on the Anvil platform.

-See my implementation at www.communicatemission.com/ml-projects#style_transfer